A translation option in your website would be great

 #2.
 Content created should be translation friendly

 It is imperative that your website would be full of content, images, text and other information to help entice the customer to engage with you.
 These should be translation friendly with the correct phrases and words being selected to ensure compatibility.
 There is also the cultural aspect because certain words in one language could be misconstrued in another.

 Hence care should be taken to ensure no harm is done to anyone with the wrong impression being delivered in the translation.
 Using different terms and phrases for the same idea should be avoided and it would be prudent to stick to one wavelength.
 Such differences could bring out different meanings in the translations which could do more harm than good in the end.

 It would be necessary to ensure that your digital content used to design the website initially would accept the new initiative of the translation.
 If there are issues in the two you could have confusion all the way and the translations may not help you but cause unnecessary problems.

-Ensure they are both hand in glove before you would release it to the public domain because once you are on the internet things could get only from bad to worse and not better.
+Ensure they are both hands in gloves before you would release it to the public domain because once you are on the internet things could get only from bad to worse and not better.
 It would be advisable to avoid hard coding or embedding text into images which would create additional issues to your website.

 #4.
 Take advantage of technology

 There is an abundance of various technologies available when you need the translation option for your website.
 Using them to the optimum would hold you in good stead and ensure you have minimum issues with its operation.
 These technologies are all in their nascent stages hence being a little apprehensive would be in your better interests.